jamesdcheney0/continuing-education/README.md

 - Terragrunt: Once I have the basics of terraform down, develop a greater understanding of terragrunt since it is used so much day-to-day
 - Docker: Obtain Docker Certified Associate
 - Kubernetes: Obtain Kubernetes and Cloud Native Associate (KCNA) then Certified Kubernetes Administrator (CKA)
-- Linux: Get a better grip on troubleshooting and navigating via the CLI.
-Develop skills and a personal wiki for vi & vim usage, performing common administrative tasks on Linux, and troubleshooting issues that arise.
+- Misc
+    - Troubleshooting Linux instances
+    - Navigating Linux CLI
+    - vi/vim
+    - Administrating Linux
+    - Bash scripting
-- SQL: Would be nice to at least know a bit about it and how to make queries.
-Might be bundled in with the Linux learning objective
+    - SQL: Would be nice to at least know a bit about it and how to make queries

 ## Resources
 - Python